Models of Care Toolkit

 Diagnostic pathways and rapid referral services

-Rapid referral pathways streamline the pre-diagnosis process and improve the speed with which patients get accurate diagnoses.
-This can improve patient outcomes by finding cancers earlier.
-Reducing repeated scans also helps to mitigate the emotional turmoil patients face before a definitive diagnosis.6,15-17
+Rapid referral pathways streamline the pre-diagnosis process and improve the speed with which patients get accurate diagnoses and find cancers earlier.

 Defining characteristics of a diagnostic pathway map